ethereum-optimism/optimism/specs/derivation.md

 If the safe and unsafe L2 heads are identical (whether because of failed consolidation or not), we send the block to the execution engine to be converted into a proper L2 block, which becomes both the new L2 safe and unsafe heads.

+Interaction with the execution engine via the execution engine API is detailed in the [Communication with the Execution Engine][exec-engine-comm] section.

 ### Resetting the Pipeline

 It is possible to reset the pipeline, for instance if we detect an L1 [re-org][g-reorg].
 For more details on this, see